byblian/pyhoshen/docs/_posts/2019-04-07-2019-Election-Final-Forecast.md

 In the US, as well as elsewhere, [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) and [MCMC modelling](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) have been used to predict the elections by sites such as Nate Silver's [538](https://fivethirtyeight.com/) and others.
 It worked very well in 2008 and 2012.
 In 2016, 538 still "missed" but estimated that Trump had chances of [about 30%](https://projects.fivethirtyeight.com/2016-election-forecast/).

 I present here the final forecast of a similar model adapted to Israel, using MCMC techniques.
 The model is open-source and you can learn how to run it yourself and read the technical details in a [separate post](/2019/04/07/Forecasting-the-Israeli-Elections-using-pymc3.html).
+In short, this model is an elaborate polling average (a "poll of polls") that takes into account party correlations and pollster bias ("house effects").
+It is based on 58 polls taken since February 21, 2019, the day that the party lists were finalized.
+You can see the full list of polls [here](https://bit.ly/polls2019).
+Three polls were not included because insufficient data was published.

 The model's strengths are: